 One-piece uppers eliminate the potential pressure points or “hot spots” across the top of your feet that come with stitching or seams pressing down on them.
 The more stitching and seams, the more likely you are to get pressure points and potentially an uneven fit from materials that stretch differently.

-Some shoes will use a synthetic leather upper with a more breathable mesh near the toes to provide more ventilation where feet tend to sweat more.
+Some shoes will use a synthetic leather upper with a more breathable mesh near the toes to provide more ventilation, where feet tend to sweat more.
 Uppers will also be perforated with holes to improve breathability.
 Softer and more flexible uppers can improve flexibility and improve the shoe’s fit but may also provide more give when you are pedaling and lead to less efficient power transfer.

 Venting – To keep your feet from overheating, uppers usually have perforations throughout and are sometimes combined with a mesh area in spots where the feet can get especially overheated.
-Some shoes are best for the summer temps while others with less ventilation can be worn three seasons without an overshoe but might be a little warm on the hottest days.
-Most good shoes have vents in the outsole for cooling which will be covered over with an overshoe when riding in cooler weather.
+Some shoes are best for the summer temps, while others with less ventilation can be worn three seasons without an overshoe but might be a little warm on the hottest days.
+Most good shoes have vents in the outsole for cooling, which will be covered over with an overshoe when riding in cooler weather.

-Customization – If you are hard to fit or have problems with hot spots, there are many things potential causes as shown in this chart from an article here from Jo Allen.
+Customization – If you are hard to fit or have problems with hot spots, there are many things potential causes, as shown in this chart from an article here from Jo Allen.

-Although you see it less often in the newer models, some of the more expensive shoes have heat-moldable insoles, heel cups, and even uppers to customize the fit to your shoes.
+Although you see it less often in the newer models, some of the more expensive shoes have heat-moldable insoles, heel cups, and even uppers to customize the fit of your shoes.
 Moldable insoles make sense if you have feet that pronate unusually.
 Moldable uppers or integrated upper and outsoles like on Bont shoes can help improve your fit if you have bunions or you have found over the years that you just have a hard time finding shoes that will fit your feet.

 According to the companies that make these heat-moldable shoes, most people don’t need or even use the molding.
-Heat moldable shoes are often more expensive and take several hours of molding and remolding over the first few months of use to get them right.
+Heat-moldable shoes are often more expensive and take several hours of molding and remolding over the first few months of use to get them right.
 If you feel or are being told you need a moldable shoe, you may want to consider whether you are going with what seems like a cure-all feature that you don’t really need or your shop is trying too hard to sell you a shoe that’s not right for you.

-Weight – Cycling shoe weight is another place where we as riders and the industry as marketers put way too much emphasis on something that matters so relatively little.
+Weight – Cycling shoe weight is another place where we, as riders and the industry as marketers, put way too much emphasis on something that matters so relatively little.
 With the exception of a couple of outliers, most of the performance shoes weigh within 50 grams per shoe of each other.

-The bottom line – weight is something most of us enthusiasts should give little if any attention to when buying performance shoes.
+The bottom line: weight is something most of us enthusiasts should give little, if any, attention to when buying performance shoes.

 If the shoe you are interested in only has 2 holes, you better be planning to use them with mountain bike cleats as they won’t work with your road bike ones.

 Style – We can all judge this for ourselves.
-My suggestion is to get a shoe that will provide a comfortable fit first and efficient power transfer if you want a performance level shoe.
+My suggestion is to get a shoe that will provide a comfortable fit first and efficient power transfer if you want a performance-level shoe.
 Once you’ve done that, pick between the shoes whose look or style you are good with.

-Most road bike shoes come in black and white along with yellow or red with standard lines.
-There are others that have tried to separate themselves with a unique style or comfort touches including some with a retro lace-up closure system, others with real kangaroo leather, and still others with bright neon green, orange, and blue color choices.
+Most road bike shoes come in black and white, along with yellow or red with standard lines.
+There are others that have tried to separate themselves with a unique style or comfort touches, including some with a retro lace-up closure system, others with real kangaroo leather, and still others with bright neon green, orange, and blue color choices.
 And then there are combinations of these colors.

-Something for everyone I guess.
+Something for everyone, I guess.

 Of course, you may treat your shoes in ways that extend or shorten their life.
 My suggestion is that if you are going to put a few hundies down on a nice pair of shoes, take care of them.
-I’ve tried to point out if I know of a shoe’s reputation for wearing out in one place or another but I haven’t seen that much in the relatively short period of time I can test these shoes.
+I’ve tried to point out if I know of a shoe’s reputation for wearing out in one place or another, but I haven’t seen that much in the relatively short period of time I can test these shoes.

 With shoes, our cost is primarily what we pay for them when we first buy them.

 Depending on the shoes you buy or the needs of your feet, you may need to buy custom insoles when you first get your shoes.
-A lot of us just transfer the insoles we already had from shoe to shoe or buy a new pair every year or two when they flatten out or lose their shape.
+A lot of us just transfer the insoles we already have from shoe to shoe or buy a new pair every year or two when they flatten out or lose their shape.